Inverloch Creative Therapies

 We are registered Allied Health Professionals who are committed to evidence-informed practice.

-We worth within PACFA’s code of ethical conduct, and have up to date National Police Checks and Working With Children Checks.
+We work within PACFA’s code of ethical conduct, and have up to date National Police Checks and Working With Children Checks.

 Who can benefit from Creative and Experiential Therapy?